datacarpentry/image-processing/episodes/08-contours.md

 1. Read the input image, convert it to grayscale, and blur it slightly.

-2. Use simple binary thresholding to convert the grayscale image to a binary image.
+2. Use simple fixed-level thresholding to convert the grayscale image to a binary image.

 3. Use the `cv2.findContours()` method to find contours corresponding to the outlines of the dice.